heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ### Dealing with errors

-- All kinds of errors can occur when reading/writing files
+- All kinds of errors can occur when reading/writing files.
-- Files must be properly opened and closed
+- Files must be properly opened and closed.
-- Ensure no files are corrupted
+- Ensure no files are corrupted.
 - Two main ways to handle exceptions:
-  - `try-catch-finally` blocks
+  - `try-catch-finally` blocks.
-  - `try-with-resources` blocks
+  - `try-with-resources` blocks.

 ![bg right:40%](https://images.unsplash.com/photo-1579373903781-fd5c0c30c4cd?fit=crop&h=720)